Do You Need a Tour Guide in Egypt? Here’s What You Need to Know

 Aswan and its area have natural beauty and history.
 A guided tour can show you Abu Simbel temples, the High Dam, and islands like Elephantine and Kitchener’s.
 You’ll also learn about Nubian culture in local villages.
 In Abu Simbel, guides tell you about the temples’ history and how they were moved to save them from Lake Nasser.

 Aswan moves at a slower, more beautiful pace than Cairo — but its temples, islands, and the road to Abu Simbel still reward having an expert by your side.
-Explore Aswan Tours →
+Explore Aswan Tours.

 Alexandria: Mediterranean History and Attractions

 Alexandria has a rich Mediterranean history.
-A guide can show you the Citadel of Qaitbay, the Bibliotheca Alexandrina, and Kom el Shoqafa catacombs.
+A guide can show you the Citadel of Qaitbay, the Bibliotheca Alexandrina, and the Kom el Shoqafa catacombs.
 You’ll learn about the city’s role in culture and learning.

 Guided tours in Alexandria also let you see the city’s culture and try its food, which is a mix of Egyptian and Mediterranean.